-The resource pack ‘Language in Art and the Work of Ali Omar Ermes’, was published by Goldsmiths, University of London in 2018.
-Based on an innovative cross-curricular approach to teaching Arabic as a foreign and community/heritage, the pack is aimed primarily at intermediate and more advanced learners but can easily be adapted for lower levels.
+The resource pack ‘Language in Art and the Work of Ali Omar Ermes,’ was published by Goldsmiths, University of London, in 2018.
+Based on an innovative, cross-curricular approach to teaching Arabic both as a foreign language and as community heritage, the pack is aimed primarily at intermediate and more advanced learners, but can be adapted easily for lower levels.

-In order to support teachers in working with the resource, Goldsmiths Teachers’ Centre and Qatar Foundation International, have supported a programme of professional development workshops in London, Leeds and Birmingham.
-Here we present extracts from a video recording made during the workshop which took place at Goldsmiths on 22nd October 2018.
-For purposes of clarity and ease of use, content has been broken down into eleven sections.
+In order to support teachers who work with the resource, Goldsmiths Teachers’ Centre and QFI have supported a program of professional development workshops in London, Leeds, and Birmingham.
+Presented here are extracts from a video recording made during the workshop, which took place at Goldsmiths on 22 October 2018.
+For the purposes of clarity and ease of use, the content has been broken down into 11 sections.

 Clip 1 | Aims of the workshop & Visual art in Arabic language teaching

 Aims of the workshop:

 As you listen to Luma explaining the aims of the workshop, consider the following questions:

 • How relevant are the aims proposed to your teaching situation?

 • Have you already used art in your language teaching?